Martin Ifedi: Memphis Express

 In 2018, Ifedi signed with the Memphis Express of the Alliance of American Football for the 2019 season.
 However, he was placed on injured reserve before the start of the regular season, and waived on March 4, 2019.
 He was added to the team's rights list and re-signed to a contract on March 19.
 He was activated to the team's roster on March 20.
 He was placed on injured reserve on April 1.
 The league ceased operations in April 2019.

 Seattle Dragons

-In October 2019, Ifedi was picked up by the Seattle Dragons during the 2020 XFL Draft's open phase.
+In October 2019, Ifedi was picked up by the Seattle Dragons of the XFL during the 2020 XFL draft's open phase.
 He signed a contract with the team on January 8, 2020.
 He was waived during final roster cuts on January 22, 2020.
 He was signed to the XFL's practice squad team, referred to as Team 9, on January 30, 2020.
 Ifedi was re-signed by the Dragons on March 9, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Personal life

 Ifedi is also a member of the Kappa Eta (ΚΗ) chapter of Alpha Phi Alpha fraternity.
-His younger brother, Germain, played for the Atlanta Falcons & Chicago Bears.
+His younger brother, Germain, plays for the Cleveland Browns.